Locally uniform random permutations with large increasing subsequences: Acknowledgements

 \section{Acknowledgements}

-I would like to express my sincere thanks to Valentin Féray for his constant support and enlightening discussions, as well as all members of IECL who contribute to a prosperous environment for research in mathematics.
+The author would like to express his sincere thanks to Valentin F{\'e}ray for his constant support and enlightening discussions, as well as all members of the IECL who contribute to a prosperous environment for research in mathematics.